dmakarau/favorite_places/README.md

 );
 ```

 The `UserPlacesNotifier` handles all database operations and exposes a reactive state that the UI can watch.
 Images get stored in the app's documents directory with timestamp-based naming to avoid conflicts.
+The app includes comprehensive error handling for missing or corrupted files, and automatically validates data integrity when loading places.

+**Key features implemented:**
+- Swipe-to-delete with confirmation dialogs for safe place removal
+- Automatic cleanup of orphaned image files and database entries
+- Image error handling with fallback UI for missing files
+- Cross-platform compatibility with proper iOS deployment targets

 ## Contributing